uspki/policies/certificate-policy.md

 1. The Subscriber requests in writing that the CA revoke the Certificate;
 2. The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization;
 3. The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6;
-4. The CA obtains evidence that the Certificate was misused;
+4. The CA obtains evidence that the Certificate was misused or the validation of the domain authorization or control for any Fully-Qualified Domain name or IP address in the Certificate should not be relied upon;
 5. The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use;
 6. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted;
 7. The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name;